Bestes Netzwerküberwachungssoftware-Shortlist

 | 14 | Best for comprehensive network monitoring | Free 30-day trial + Free edition (unavailable in the US, Canada, Japan, Taiwan) | Pricing upon request | Website | |

-| 15 | Best for advanced and power users | Free plan + free demo available | From $49/month + data usage costs | Website | |
+| 15 | Best for enterprises | Free 30-day trial + free plan available (up to 7 nodes) | From $2,495/100 node license | Website | |

-| 16 | Best for enterprises | Free 30-day trial + free plan available (up to 7 nodes) | From $2,495/100 node license | Website | |
+| 16 | Best for advanced and power users | Free plan + free demo available | Pricing upon request | Website | |

-| 17 | Best for small businesses | Free 14-day trial + free plan available | From $15/user/month (billed annually) | Website | |
+| 17 | Best for small businesses | 14-day free trial + free plan available | From $15/host/month | Website | |

-| 18 | Best range of features | Free plan + free demo + 5-day free trial available | From $50/month | Website | |
+| 18 | Best range of features | Free plan + free demo + free 5-day trial available | From $50/month | Website | |

-| 19 | Best free network monitoring tool | Not available | Free forever plan | Website | |
+| 19 | Best free network monitoring tool | Free-forever plan available | Free to use | Website | |

 | 20 | Best for packet analysis | Not available | Free to use | Website |